webventurer/simple-nextjs-starter/INSTALL.md

 # Installation guide: Simple Next.js starter

-A comprehensive guide to setting up this clean Next.js starter from scratch with MDX, SCSS, and modern tooling.
+A comprehensive guide to setting up this clean Next.js starter from scratch with MDX, SCSS modules, and modern tooling.

 ## Quick setup